ankraft/arduino-tools/LinkedList/README.md

 - **T last()**
 Return the first object from the list.
 This method returns a new object of class *T* in case of an error.
 - **bool remove()**
 Remove the last object from the list.
 This method returns true if successful, or false otherwise.
+If T is a class (instead of T *, a class pointer) then the object is deleted as well.
 - **bool remove(int position)**
 Remove the object at position *position*.
 The object is deleted.
 This method returns true if successful, or false otherwise.
+If T is a class (instead of T *, a class pointer) then the object is deleted as well.
 - **void clear()**
 Clear the list of all objects.
-The objects are deleted.
+If T is a class (instead of T *, a class pointer) then the objects in the list are deleted as well.

 ## License